-The team at Chapters Financial has also seen a rise in the number of enquiries from individuals seeking to understand the process and to consider the financial aspects of any separation, including any pensions to be divided (pensions in divorce).
+The Chapters Financial team sees regular enquiries from individuals seeking to understand the process and to consider the financial aspects of any separation, including any pensions to be divided (pensions in divorce).

 I have been involved in providing advice on the financial aspects of divorce for over a decade (even longer if I count my own experience of divorce!), having been trained and tested by the Resolution organisation in 2007, and the options of how an individual may proceed through their divorce have changed over this time.

 There has been significant and welcome ongoing increase in couples using mediation services to reach agreement.
 Parting couples come together in a constructive format to try to formulate a set of proposals with which they are happy to move forwards.

 Contentious divorces still continue, and this is unlikely to change, although it would be fair to suggest that you pay to argue.
 The needs and care of any children of the family is likely to remain paramount to all involved in the process and you would not normally finalise a Final Order (previously known as a Decree Absolute) with the Court without financial matters being resolved, either by agreement or adjudication, to include, where appropriate, division of pensions.